RommelLayco/ROS-orchard-project/README.md

 Open terminal in the project directory

-1. Run the project  if current directory is catkin workspace `bash rerun.bash`
+1. If current directory is catkin workspace use:
+`bash rerun.bash`

 else open user manual and follow instructions there